DaNetNavern0/BumboEditoni/README.md

 BumboEditoni is a work-in-progress* open-source external tool made on Kotlin to edit Minecraft worlds in 1.14 and up.

-*It's VERY work-in-progress by 13 August 2020
+*It's VERY work-in-progress by [See the last commit date]

 ### It's an early prototype
 While it's technically working and usable, it lacks even basic functionality at this moment.
 Basically, at this stage, this is a prototype.